What Packages are Available for My Gigalixir App?

 How do I Install Extra Binaries I Need for my App?

-The process is different if you are using releases (Distillery, Elixir releases) or Mix.
+The process is different if you are using Elixir Releases or Mix.

 We recommend switching to Mix mode as it’s much easier.